$K$-theoretic DT/PT correspondence for toric Calabi-Yau 4-folds

 \begin{theorem} Assume Conjecture \ref{K-conj intro} and compatibility of signs.
 Let $D$ be a smooth toric 3-fold and $\beta \in H_2(D,\Z)$ such that all $(\C^*)^3$-fixed points of $\bigcup_n I_n(D,\beta)$, $\bigcup_n P_n(D,\beta)$ have at most two legs in each maximal $(\C^*)^3$-invariant affine open subset of $D$, e.g.~$D$ is a local toric curve or local toric surface.
 Then the $K$-theoretic DT/PT correspondence \cite[Eqn.~(16)]{NO} holds:

 \end{theorem}

 \begin{remark} The usual DT/PT correspondence on toric 3-folds \cite{PT2} is a special case of the $K$-theoretic version of Nekrasov-Okounkov \cite[Eqn.~(16)]{NO}.
-To the authors' knowledge, the later is still an open conjecture. \end{remark}
+To the authors' knowledge, the latter is still an open conjecture. \end{remark}